rustymotors/server/docs/client.md

 ### Windows 10 Compatibility settings

 - Disable fullscreen (In some cases, fullscreen will work fine, to switch between window and fullscreen modes use Alt+Enter buttons).

+- Tell Windows to run in 16-bit color mode